jkjung-avt/jkjung-avt.github.io/_posts/2017-08-11-caffe-tutorial-on-tx2.md

 * I added () to all print functions, which is required for python3.
 * In `code/create_lmdb.py`, map_size of lmdb.open() needed to be reduced.
 * Also in `code/create_lmdb.py`, I added encode('ascii') in in_txn.put().
 This is also required for python3.
+* In `code/make_predictions_?.py`, specifically open the input/mean.binaryproto file as binary ('b').
+Otherwise I'd get 'utf-8' decoding error when running the code.

 You can get a copy of the modified code from my GitHub repository: [https://github.com/jkjung-avt/deeplearning-cats-dogs-tutorial](https://github.com/jkjung-avt/deeplearning-cats-dogs-tutorial).